wentuq/blog-grabski.me/about.md

 ---
 I was born and raised in Poland.
 Studied in Krakow.
 For last few years I'm trying to connect working and passion for travelling.

- I’m currently living on the outskirts of London, UK.
+ I’m currently living in Krakow.

 Lover of [couchsurfing](https://www.couchsurfing.com/) idea, sleeping in tent and travelling on a shoestring.